Ben Roidl-Ward, bassoon, is a third year member of the Civic Orchestra.

-At this point of our interview, we were interrupted by turtle racing, as we had made the happy mistake of having this conversation at Big Joe’s on a race night.
+At this point of our interview last winter, we were interrupted by turtle racing, as we had made the happy mistake of having this conversation at Big Joe’s on a race night.
 Jolanda, if you were wondering, is the slowest turtle in the world.
 Swisher won the race.

 BRW: I’m so happy to have gotten to experience my first turtle race.

 HC: I am glad you got to witness it, but I also don’t remember what we were talking about.